openhab/openhab-docs/concepts/rules.md

 Fill out the rule's metadata as usual and select an installed rule template from the _Create from Template_ section.
 Choose the rule template, and fill out the template configuration.

-Once a rule is created, it is seperated from its template and can be further customized.
+Once a rule is created, it is separated from its template and can be further customized.
 To update a rule template, return to the Automation menu in MainUI, select the rule template, remove it and then readd it.
 Then to update a rule from the template, delete the rule(s) that were instantiated from the template and recreate them.
 Note, when clicking on the "Code" tab of the rule, the properties used when instantiating the rule are preserved in the configuration section.